tomerlichtash/mels-loop/content/codex/full-text/index.md

 ---

-A recent article devoted to the macho side of programming made the bald and unvarnished statement:
+A recent article devoted to the macho side of programming made the bold and unvarnished statement:

-    Real Programmers write in FORTRAN.
+> Real Programmers write in PASCAL.

 Maybe they do now,
 in this decadent era of